BrainLesion/panoptica/README.md

 [Jupyter notebook tutorial](https://github.com/BrainLesion/tutorials/tree/main/panoptica/example_spine_unmatched_instance.ipynb)

 It is a common issue that instance segmentation outputs feature good outlines but mismatched instance labels.
-For this case, modules 2 and 3 can be utilized to match the instances and report metrics.
+For this case, the matcher module can be utilized to match instances and the evaluator to report metrics.

 ### Matched Instances Input